Attending clinic for your planned treatment during COVID-19

 Please read the following information carefully before attending your appointment.

-Government restrictions are starting to lift but in our healthcare settings we still need to protect our most vulnerable patients.
+Government restrictions have now lifted but in our healthcare settings we still need to protect our most vulnerable patients.

 Attending MY Eye Clinic